Pitt Cobbett

-William Pitt Cobbett (26 July 1853 in Adelaide, South Australia – 17 October 1919 in Hobart, Tasmania) was an Australian academic, jurist, and editor.
+William Pitt Cobbett (26 July 1853 – 17 October 1919) was an Australian academic, jurist, and editor.
 Cobbett was the founding Challis Chair of Law of the University of Sydney Faculty of Law.

 Early life and education

-Born on 26 July 1853 to Pitt Cobbett and Caroline (née Richards), William Pitt Cobbett was born on 26 July 1853 in Adelaide, South Australia.
+Born to Pitt Cobbett and Caroline (née Richards), William Pitt Cobbett was born on 26 July 1853 in Adelaide, South Australia.
 Pitt Cobbett was a wine merchant and, after returning to England, in 1864, was an ordained priest.
 The senior Pitt Cobbett, after filling various curacies, was vicar of the Church of the Holy Rood, Crofton, Hampshire, between 1874 and 1901.

 Cobbett was educated at Alleyn's College of God's Gift (Dulwich College), London, between 1869 and 1872, and played rugby union for the school.
 He matriculated in October 1873 and entered University College, Oxford.
 At Oxford, Cobbett graduated with a B.A. in 1876, a B.C.L. and M.A. in 1880, and a D.C.L. in 1887.
 He also won the university amateur middleweight boxing championship.